turingschool/curriculum-site/module3/lessons/react_ideabox.md

 Let's get rid of all the boilerplate inside the `App.jsx` file.
 Yep.
 Just ERASE THAT CODE - including the imports!

 You'll notice that as soon as we save our changes, the browser re-renders.
 Look into the terminal, and you'll see another build kick off.
 This is because Vite gives us hot-reloading.
 Any time we make a change, the browser will update to show our changes.
-However, sometimes if we hit a significant error, **we may still have to refresh the page or re-run `npm run dev` to get things going again after implementing the fix.**
+However, sometimes if we hit a significant error, **we may still have to refresh the page or re-run `npm run dev` to get things going again after implementing the fix.**  You may need to refresh your browser after deleting the code in App in order to see the error outlined below.

 Look at the console in our dev tools now that we've deleted our `App.jsx` code, and you'll see an error that reads: